zama-ai/tfhe-rs/tfhe/docs/getting-started/benchmarks/cpu/cpu-programmable-bootstrapping.md

 The next tables show the execution time of a single programmable bootstrapping as well as keyswitch followed by a programmable bootstrapping depending on the precision of the input message.
 The associated parameters set are given.
 The configuration is tfhe-fft + AVX-512.

-Note that these benchmarks use Gaussian parameters. `MB-PBS` stands for multi-bit programmable bootstrapping with a grouping factor set to 4.
+Note that these benchmarks use T-Uniform parameters. `MB-PBS` stands for multi-bit programmable bootstrapping with a grouping factor set to 4.

 ## P-fail: $$2^{-64}$$